Sustainable tourism:

 5. Minimize the use of plastic

 In recent years, hundreds of bottles of mineral water have entered the parks during safaris.
 Despite the fact that we make every effort to take all the plastic out of the park, this unfortunately doesn’t always work.
 To limit our waste, we have made agreements with a mineral water company.
 In your safari jeep (in the north of Tanzania) there is a container with 20 liters of mineral water.
 You get a water bottle that you can fill.
+This is an example of how you can take responsibility for what you bring and leave behind.

 Explore Tanzania gebruik plastic minimaliseren